bbncWLG/LightField-deconvolution/README.md

 ----------------
 IMPORTANT NOTE
 ----------------
-Note that the algorithm sometimes may converge to an incorrect result.
-When you obtain such an incorrect result, please re-try to increase the 'maxIter' parameter Should you have any questions regarding this code and the corresponding results, please contact Zhi Lu (luz18@mails.tsinghua.edu.cn).
+Should you have any questions regarding this code and the corresponding results, please contact Zhi Lu (luz18@mails.tsinghua.edu.cn).

 Reference: